RobSmyth/SystemsDashboardFramework/README.md

 # TeamDashboard

 A Windows application (C# WPF) wall team/systems dashboard.

-This project is something I'm using but is not mature.
+:warning: This project is something I'm using but is not mature and is buggy.

 ![Screen shot](./Images/Screenshot01.png "Screen shot")
 # Features ##